 - Small Onion – Chopped onion adds extra flavor.
 As you know, onions, cheese, ham, and potatoes are a delicious combination.

-- Black Pepper – A simple seasoning.
-You’ll notice there is no extra salt added.
+- Salt & Black Pepper – Simple seasoning.
+You’ll notice there is not much salt added.
 This is because ham, cheese, and chicken stock all contain salt.
+You can even omit it, if you prefer.

 - Ham – Cubed ham will be added to the soup as well as some added on top just before serving.
 This adds a savory, salty, and smoky element to the soup.
 A great time to use up leftover holiday ham from Thanksgiving, Easter, or Christmas dinner!